 One of the earliest revealed Pokémon has set the tones for expectations of what the power level had to be for Pokémon TCG Pocket.
 So far, it is the one that dictates the pace of the whole metagame.

-Pikachu ex - Suggested decklist
+Pikachu ex - Zebstrika variant

 Rarity requirements